backstage/backstage/plugins/incremental-ingestion-backend/README.md

 ## Error handling

-If `around` or `next` methods throw an error, the error will show up in logs and it'll trigger the Incremental Entity Provider to try again after a backoff period.
-It'll keep trying until it reaches the last backoff attempt, at which point it will cancel the current ingestion and start over.
+If `around` or `next` methods throw an error, the error will show up in logs and it'll trigger the Incremental Entity Provider to try again after a back-off period.
+It'll keep trying until it reaches the last back-off attempt, at which point it will cancel the current ingestion and start over.
 You don't need to do anything special to handle the retry logic.